 Conducting Research with Participants at Elevated Risk for Suicide: Considerations for Researchers

-This document serves to update National Institute of Mental Health (NIMH) guidance on suicide intervention research.1 It is intended to support the development of NIMH research grant applications in suicide research, including those related to clinical course, risk and detection, and interventions and implementation, as well as to support research conduct that is safe, ethical and feasible.
-An additional purpose is to point readers to current federal policy and guidance documents on human subject research, privacy protections, participant safety monitoring and reporting, common data elements, data sharing, and Institutional Review Boards (IRBs).
+This document serves to update National Institute of Mental Health (NIMH) guidance on suicide intervention research 1.
+It is intended to support the development of NIMH research grant applications in suicide research, including those related to clinical course, risk and detection, and interventions and implementation, as well as to support research conduct that is safe, ethical and feasible.
+As part of this effort, NIMH is encouraging mental health researchers more broadly to ask questions about suicide and suicide risk as part of their study assessments in research that may not include intentional self-injury as a primary outcome.
+This guidance aims to be of use to these investigators as well.
 It is not intended to provide enforceable guidelines for researchers, or to establish policy for any agency on human subject research protections.

-In 2015, suicide was the 10th leading cause of death in the United States, with more than 44,000 deaths (CDC).2 In addition to the burden of mortality, 9.8 million adults aged 18 or older thought seriously about trying to kill themselves in 2015, including 2.7 million who made suicide plans and 1.4 million who made a nonfatal suicide attempt.3 Over the past several decades, suicide prevention efforts have yet to significantly reduce the rates of suicide and suicide attempt in the United States.4
+In 2017, suicide was the 10th leading cause of death in the United States, with more than 47,000 deaths (CDC) 2.
+In addition to the burden of mortality, 10.6 million adults aged 18 or older reported thinking seriously about trying to kill themselves in 2017, including 3.2 million who reported making suicide plans and 1.4 million who made a nonfatal suicide attempt 3.
+Over the past several decades, suicide prevention efforts have yet to significantly reduce the rates of suicide and suicide attempt in the United States 4.

 To address this public health crisis, NIMH helped develop the Prioritized Research Agenda for Suicide Prevention, requested by the National Action Alliance for Suicide Prevention (NAASP), a public-private partnership among federal agencies, state governments, private sector companies, and national suicide prevention advisory and advocacy groups.
 The Agenda identifies research gaps, such as limitations in understanding of the etiology and course of suicidal ideation and behavior, the need for new interventions specifically targeting suicide, better matching of existing treatments to individual needs, and implementation of effective suicide prevention practices.
-The Action Alliance’s (NAASP) Zero Suicide effort has shaped suicide research in this country by identifying the implementation steps needed to shift the culture of health care to include more practices that actively support suicide prevention.5 NIMH has recently solicited applications to increase the evidence base for Zero Suicide approaches in health care systems (RFA-MH-16-800).
-This effort is also consistent with the NIMH Strategic Plan for Research, Objective 4, improving public health through more practice-ready suicide prevention interventions.
+The Action Alliance’s Zero Suicide effort has shaped suicide research in this country by identifying the implementation steps needed to shift the culture of health care to include more practices that actively support suicide prevention 5.
+NIMH has solicited applications to increase the evidence base for suicide prevention practices in health care systems (e.g., RFA-MH-16-800).
+NIMH is also participating in the Helping to End Addiction Long-termSM Initiative, or NIH HEAL InitiativeSM, funding studies seeking to identify effective collaborative care models that provide integrated treatment of opioid use disorders and mental health conditions (RFA-MH-19-525).
+A primary research question for these projects is whether collaborative care reduces risk for premature mortality, including suicide via intentional overdose or other means.
+Both of these efforts are consistent with the NIMH Strategic Plan for Research, Objective 4, improving public health through more practice-ready suicide prevention interventions.

 Ethical and Participant Safety Questions

-Developing additional novel suicide prevention and treatment approaches, as well as testing best practices in pragmatic trials, presents a range of safety and ethical questions.
+Developing additional novel suicide prevention and treatment approaches, testing best practices in pragmatic trials, and asking about suicide in mental health research more generally, present a range of safety and ethical questions.
 Some of these questions are familiar to the field, for instance:

 - What is adequate clinical management for potentially suicidal participants in the context of a research study?, and